 How is acceptance useful in the context of anger?

 Once I accept that someone is unable or unwilling to do what I would like him or her to do, I can choose the next step.
 These steps could include:

 - Find someone else who would be willing to do the same thing or

 - Would be fine with the thing not being done

-- In this post we are talking about anger due to another person’s action or inaction.
+- In this post, we are talking about anger due to another person’s actions or inaction.

 - If the anger is directed towards self, it is a result of guilt.
-Read more about guilt and the way to deal with it by going through the post on guilt.
+You can read more about guilt and the way to deal with it by going through the post on guilt.